 Since renewable diesel is a fully compatible replacement for petroleum diesel, the potential use of renewable diesel can theoretically approach the total volume of petroleum diesel.
 Currently the major limiting factors for renewable diesel consumption and future demand are economic and transportation limits.
 For example there are currently no commercial-scale facilities producing renewable diesel in California, which means that any future demand must be satisfied by production facilities out of state, requiring additional costs.

-Despite its similar chemical properties, renewable diesel in not recognized by the State as equivalent to petroleum diesel and thus cannot be used in a full range of blends, or stored sold with existing equipment.
+Despite its similar chemical properties, renewable diesel in not recognized by the State as equivalent to petroleum diesel and thus cannot be used in a full range of blends, or stored or sold with existing equipment.
 Until there is clarity on renewable diesel’s motor fuel status, retailers are unlikely to sell it.

 c.
 Vehicles, Infrastructure, and Barriers